 It started by chance, it grew into an interest, then a discovery, sometimes an obsession, until it found the unexpected shape of a musical video in 2022.

 Below are some of the images.
-All were taken between the mid 2010s and 2022 in Marghera and Fusina, Italy.
+All were taken starting in the mid 2010s in Marghera and Fusina, Italy.

 For those who are interested in finding out more – search the #marghera or #theothercathedrals hashtag in my blog.
 New updates are always coming.

 Special thanks for support during production to my family, Aaron Hemphill, Gene Berlin and Franz Hanemann.

 The industrial complex of Marghera/Fusina came to be in the early 1900s.
 Official start of construction was 1917, which is considered to be Marghera’s birth year.
 Marghera was supposed to reflect the most modern standards of industrial production.
 In the golden age of Italian industrial development, in the 1950s and ’60, Marghera became the most experimental, advanced and ruthless chemical complex in Europe.

 It is a recent settlement if compared to its miraculous counterpart, Venice, and yet so old when looked at today with its unkept or abandoned buildings.
 Also unkept were its old-school ways of doing business, lining up production, and its style of exerting power.

 Marghera poisoned the entire lagoon.
 Work safety and basic environmental measures were talked about, though for the better part of the Twentieth century they stayed on paper.
 Missing regulations, criminal denial of evidence by leading companies and widespread ignorance about the treated materials made Marghera a deadly spot.
 Year after year Marghera breathed in the poison, fluorescent colors, and the unshakable smell of the fumes.
 A village that slowly dies, generation after generation, in aseptic hospital beds with one common diagnosis: liver cancer.
 Marghera was toxic.